amirmazmi/config/python/basic_python.md

 4. Better yet, name your variables clearly, ideally include their object types.
     - e.g. `df_rawdata`, `ls_ticker`, `dict_options`, `arr_randunifom`
 5. When troubleshooting, use print statements liberally to check your logic.
 When you do programming more often, try to use an IDE and learn how to use a debugger.
 It will save a lot of time.
+6. Even if you are not a developer or programmer, learning to use github (this platform you are reading on now) will make version management way easier.
+A desktop version called git is also available for sensitive or IP related work.
+7. When asking for help, share the block of code and the exact error message.
+People want to help but guessing what caused the error is difficult.
-6. You will re-use your code, so always write with this in mind.
+8. You will re-use your code, so always write with this in mind.
 Because learning the easy way is better than pain.

 <br>

+### 3.8 Recommendations
+1. Plotly - in most cases, this will cover most plotting you need to do.
+Being able to zoom, pan, tilt will prevent from having to plot multiple times.
+2. SymPy - symbolic python like using a graphical calculator.
+Define an expression once then substitute values.